How profitable is this strategy?

 Alright, this section is for the more advanced traders who like to better understand the logic behind a breakout pullback strategy trade.
 Again, if you know me well enough, you know I am in love with the art of Fibonacci and Elliott Wave theory.

 At this stage when price has did its pullback, it would be great to enter as after a strong breakout (likely an impulsive Elliott Wave 1 or 3), we would see a small correction (either wave 2 or wave 4 correction in terms of Elliott wave structure) before we see another push up (which we’re expecting to play with this graphical overlap).
-You can read more about some of the profitable scalping strategy to get a better understanding of what I just explained.
+You can read more about some of the Fibonacci Retracement levels to get a better understanding of what I just explained.
 Now, you don’t have to fully understand this part but for those of you who know Elliott Wave structure, wave 4 never goes into wave 1 territory (meaning it never breaks the graphical overlap) so if the last swing high was the top of wave 1, the pullback you’re seeing is the wave 4 and it’s an irrefutable law that it must not go into wave 1 (so it would likely bounce).

 This picture roughly explains what I mean by this.